microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 ## Version history

+### 1.3.3 --- August 17, 2018

+* Added a menu when viewing a user with options for muting and reporting the user.
+* Fixed an issue remembering the media upload URL for posting photos to external servers.

 ### 1.3.2 --- July 12, 2018

 * Updated who someone is following to show users you don't follow yet.